owenhiggins/ML-Network-Intrusion-Detection-Model/README.md

 # ML Network Intrusion Detection Model
-Using Machine learning with Netflow data, to detect anomalous events on a network.
+Using machine learning with Netflow data, to detect anomalous events on a network.
 Thus proving the feasibility to prevent zero day attacks with Network Intrusion Dection Systems combined with machine learning.
 A data pipleine with AWS, Kafka, Docker, Airflow, Tensorflow and more.
 ## Description